This section describes how to work with videos for your course.

 type is not set.
 For example, make sure that the HTTP header

-is set to video/mp4 for an .mp4 file.
+is set to video/mp4 for an .mp4 file, or to video/webm for a .webm file.

 As an example of how you might set metadata on a video backup site, the Console User Guide for the Amazon Simple Storage Service provides this information about editing object metadata.